Reducing Decision Risk Without Centralising Control

 Strong technical leadership does not “fix” teams.

-It changes what the organisation can safely do.
+It changes what the organization can safely do.

 The outcome is not more control.